ComFreek/ColoredLetterGenerator/README.md

 1. Start a command line and run `cli.php`.

 2. Choose your configuration file.
-There two files already provided in the `samples` directory.
+There are two files already provided in the `samples` directory.

 3. Type an arbitrary name for the output directory.